 Update the Package Repositories with apt

-A repository is a list of available software packages in a given snapshot in time.
-Since the packages in this list are sometimes added, removed and updated, you need to update your system repositories from time to time.
-This will enable you to have an updated list of all the available software packages of the repository.
+A repository is a catalog of software programs that are available at a specific point in time.
+Because the packages in this list are added, deleted, and changed on a regular basis, you should keep your system repositories up to date.
+This will provide you with an up-to-date list of all the repository’s accessible software packages.

 Before installing new software, it’s a good idea to update the repositories by executing the following command as root:

 $ sudo apt update

 Now your system repositories are in-line with those on the Internet.